melezhik/sparrow/README.md

 Where:

 * git\_repo\_url

 Is a remote git repository URL

 * plugin\_name

-A name of your sparrow plugin, could be arbitrary name but see restriction notice concering public plugin names.
+A name of your sparrow plugin, could be arbitrary name but see restriction notice concerning public plugin names.

 Example entries: